shenanigans/node-doczar/README.md

 */
 ```

-All markdown documentation is ultimately encapsulated in Components of type `@spare`.
-In the first
-stage of rendering, the markdown document(s) on a Component are moved into new `@spare` instances.
+In the first stage of rendering, the markdown document(s) on a Component are moved into new `@spare`
+instances.
 The normal documentation appearing after a Declaration is moved to the path `~summary`.
 When available, `~summary` is used when a Component is displayed on another Component's output page,
 and `~details` is used on a Component's own page.
 If you choose to manually specify only one of
 these two paths, all accumulated documentation not associated with a `@spare` will default to the